ptsteadman/notebook/stories/summer-of-entropy.md

 E-L-K-I-E, and went to get another beer.

 When he returned, someone was in his place, talking to Elkie about iOS development.
-Chris had been talking to the guy earlier.
+Chris had talked to the guy earlier.

 "I'll show you my app later," Elkie said.
 "I really need feedback on my app."